lucaspotter/video-killed-the-radio-star/README.md

 My current implementation is... janky to say the best.
 But it does work.

 ### TODO
-- Actually shuffle the playlists
+- ~~Actually shuffle the playlists~~
-- Maybe stop using playlists if possible
+- ~~Maybe stop using playlists if possible~~
+  - Well almost fixed.
+Playlists now in JSON form, can't be deleted
   - Youtube has a mix feature - cash in?
 - Add more channels
   - This one matters less
 - Abandon ship on the composite out of the Raspberry Pi
   - But this one costs money
-- Maybe infared?
+- Maybe infrared?
   - It'd be funny to control it with an actual remote

+### KNOWN ISSUES
+- JSON parser shatters when prompted with a nonstandard character
+  - Weird quotation marks, emojis, etc
+  - Default lists has been cleared, be wary when adding your own